bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 We have to validate all the basics, that the time is within the realm of what the Bitcoin network will accept.
 The version is within the realm of what the network will accept.
 And then the server has to make determinations right now on whether or not we think we need to validate your entire block.
-If this man here said he sends a 50 Bitcoin Coinbase, yeah, you're going to trigger a validation.
+If this man here said he sends a 50 Bitcoin coinbase, yeah, you're going to trigger a validation.
 We're going to want to see that.
 Again, later on, that'll be like, OK, yeah, we want to see it, but we don't want to see it.
 We want these other miners to tell us that you're not cheating us.